ivan-kleshnin/cyclejs-examples/README.md

 1) Use `.withLatestFrom()` and / or `.zip()` to express your dataflow as a set of control and data streams.
 May be surprisingly hard to implement and support.

 2) Debounce glitches.
-Derived states are mostly just sync calculations so `debounce(1)` will work like a charm.
+Derived states are mostly sync calculations so `debounce(1)` will work like a charm.

 ```js
 DOM: Observable.combineLatest(...whatever).debounce(1).map(([...]) => /* render DOM */)